alphagov/forms-deploy/infra/README.md

 ### DNS For GOV.UK Forms

 The `forms.service.gov.uk` domain is delegated to a Route53 Hosted Zone in our production environment.
-The `deployments/production/dns` deployment manages records to delegate the `dev.` and `staging.` subdomains to Route53 Hosted Zones in the development and staging environments respectively.
-This is achieved by creating `NS` records within the production Hosted Zone which point to the name server addresses output by the `deployments/development/dns` and `deployments/staging/dns` deployments.
+The `production` configuration of the `account` deployment manages records to delegate the `dev.`, `staging.`, and `research.` subdomains to Route53 Hosted Zones in their respective environments.
+This is achieved by creating `NS` records within the production Hosted Zone which point to the name server addresses output when applying the `account` deployment in each environment.

 ### Linting and Static Analysis